-Social Care Pressures 3.776 2.772

-Other Pressures 1.347 2.003

-Total 9.648 9.199

-1.38 From Table 4 it can be seen that the Council will continue to need to rely on improved financial settlements from Welsh Government in future years.
+Ossiel Osse Buseauses 0.770 0.770 Social Care Pressures 3.776 2.772 Other Pressures 1.347 2.003 Total 9.648 9.199 1.38 From Table 4 it can be seen that the Council will continue to need to rely on improved financial settlements from Welsh Government in future years.
 The MTFS is being fully reviewed for reporting in the coming months.
 The Council will continue to press the need for forward planning of budgets by Governments, and certainty over future local government settlements which would enable the Council to plan ahead with a sufficient degree of confidence.

-1.39 The timetable for the closing stages of the annual budget setting process is as follows: - 16th February Council Meeting: Final budget-setting decisions including final agreement on the level of Council Tax and the passing of the Council Tax

-Resolution 2 March 2021: Announcement of the

-It is not anticipated, based on past years, that there will be any significant changes within the Final Settlement when it is announced on 2 March.
-However, if there are any minor changes it is recommended that the level of contribution to reserves is adjusted up or down to accommodate any such change.
+1.39 The timetable for the closing stages of the annual budget setting process is as follows: - 16th February Council Meeting: Final budget-setting decisions including final agreement on the level of Council Tax and the passing of the Council Tax Resolution 2 March 2021: Announcement of the Final Welsh Local Government Settlement.
+It is not anticipated, based on past year changes within the Final Settlement we However, if there are any minor change contribution to reserves is adjusted up change. hen it is announce ges it is recommen ed on 2 March.
+Ided that the level o of